JorgeVanegasReyes/Project-Dos-TodoApp/README.md

-#TodoList in Vanilla JavaScript
+# TodoList in Vanilla JavaScript

-* A Todo List app built in HTML, CSS and JavaScript.
+* A Todo List app and a deadline countdown timer for the main task (LocalStorage), built in HTML, CSS and JavaScript.

 ![alt text](/images/TodoList01.jpg)